LMS Stanier Class 8F: Preservation

 Fourteen 8Fs are known to have survived with six LMS/BR locomotives being preserved in the UK; a seventh was used a spares donor for other preserved 8Fs as well as a number of new build projects.
 None of the pre-war 8Fs survived into preservation.
 Of the six LMS/BR locomotives that exist, only 48773 was purchased directly from BR for preservation following withdrawal from Rose Grove in July 1968; the remaining five - including 48518 which would later be used as a donor engine - were all rescued from Barry Scrapyard.
 Three members of the class have over the years been repatriated to the UK from Turkey, with one later sent to a museum in Israel.
-Two of the Turkish based 8F's which were to be repatriated to the UK, no's 45166 & 45170 made an appearance on the Channel 5 TV programme Monster Moves, this episode showed the two engines being moved 850 miles by rail across Turkey from Sivas to Izmir.
+Two of the Turkish based 8Fs which were to be repatriated to the UK, nos 45166 & 45170 made an appearance on the Channel 5 TV programme Monster Moves, this episode showed the two engines being moved 850 miles by rail across Turkey from Sivas to İzmir.
 45166 would later end up in Israel as a static exhibit while 45170 is presently under restoration at Bo'ness.
 In addition, two Turkish Railway (TCDD) locomotives have been preserved in Turkey, and some more remain there in a derelict state.
 One locomotive has even survived in Iraq.
 The complete list is shown below.
 Two more are also visible underwater on the wreck of the SS Thistlegorm.

 Of the fourteen engines known to have survived into preservation, all the British located examples except 48173 & 45170 “Sir William McAlpine” have run in preservation (both are undergoing restoration).
 Two of the British-based engines have even seen main line operation: Nos.
 48151 and 48773.
 These have been regular main line performers in recent years with 48773 being withdrawn from operation in 2000.
-As of 2019 none of the class is operational on the main line.
+As of 2023 none of the class is operational on the main line.

 Some of the preserved examples have stars on their cabsides indicating that they have specially balanced wheelsets/motion.
 This practice began under the auspices of British Railways, to denote that locomotives thus treated were able to work fast, vacuum-braked goods services.
 Other members of the class have a yellow stripe on the cab meaning that they were not permitted to run south of Crewe as the WCML south of Crewe had been electrified with overhead wires.
 Another difference between the British engines and the locos that were exported from Britain is the position of the driver's controls.
 The British based engines like all LMS engines were left hand drive, the locos exported to Turkey and other countries were right-hand drive.

 Loco numbers in bold mean their current number.

 No 48518, formerly LMS 8518, built in 1944, was the only surviving LNER-built example.
 Formerly part of the 'Barry Ten', 48518 was used as a parts donor for 1014 County of Glamorgan and 45551 The Unknown Warrior.
 It was consequently dismantled and the frames were scrapped at Bury in mid-2013.